sashianl/sample_service/docs/development/using-pipenv.md

   `pipenv` will be installed by `pip` into `~/Library/Python/3.7/lib/python/site-packages` (module) and `~/Library/Python/3.7/bin` (executable).

+  It will be available to your host user account only.

 - ensure `pipenv` is runnable:

   If you look for `pipenv` from the command line, you'll find it is not found: